revati/ecto_mysql_bug/README.md

 # Ecto/MySQL/Binary id bug

-as sugested by https://elixirforum.com/t/odd-binary-id-mismatch/14719/11 created this seperate project for this bug to be isolated and easier to replicate
+as sugested by https://elixirforum.com/t/odd-binary-id-mismatch/14719/11 created this seperate project for this bug to be isolated and easier to replicate.

 ## Bug description